txusballesteros/sliding-deck/README.md

 SlidingDeck View
 ================

+Sliding-deck view for Android offer an intuitive and useful user interface widget.
+If you like to have a deck of views and don't want complicate your code.
+Here you have the solution.
+Lightweight and easy to deploy, Sliding-deck brings full feature widget.
+Your users will can perform swipe, quick review or stick the elements.

-SlidingDeck View for Android is a complex deck of view, easy to deploy and lightweight.
-For more info, take a look to the demo App to see all the capabilities and behaviours of the component.
+If you want learn more about the library, you should take a look to the demo App to see all the capabilities and behaviours of the component.

 ![](assets/demo.gif)